-Ravens' Woodhead carted off, return doubtful
+Ravens' Woodhead (hamstring) carted off field

-CINCINNATI -- Baltimore Ravens running back Danny Woodhead was carted off the field with a hamstring injury in the first quarter and didn't return.
+CINCINNATI -- Baltimore Ravens running back Danny Woodhead was carted off the field with a hamstring injury in the first quarter and didn't return to the game.
+The Ravens defeated the Bengals 20-0.

 Woodhead, a free-agent pickup this year, was key on Baltimore's opening drive.
 He caught three passes for 33 yards (picking up first downs on each one) and ran the ball once for four yards.